yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 support for two popular template engines: Smarty and Twig.
 The Prado template engine is no longer supported.
 To use these template engines, you need to configure the `view` application component by setting the [[yii\base\View::$renderers|View::$renderers]] property.
-Please refer to the [Template Engines](tutorial-template-engines.md) chapter for more details.
+Please refer to the [Template Engines](tutorial-template-engines.md) section for more details.

 Models
 ------

-Yii 2.0 uses [[yii\base\Model]] as the base model class which is similar to `CModel` in 1.1.
+Yii 2.0 uses [[yii\base\Model]] as the base model, similar to `CModel` in 1.1.
-The class `CFormModel` is dropped.
-Instead, you should extend [[yii\base\Model]] to create a form model class.
+The class `CFormModel` has been dropped entirely.
+Instead, in Yii 2 you should extend [[yii\base\Model]] to create a form model class.

-Yii 2.0 introduces a new method called [[yii\base\Model::scenarios()|scenarios()]] to declare supported scenarios and under which scenario an attribute needs to be validated and can be considered as safe or not.
+Yii 2.0 introduces a new method called [[yii\base\Model::scenarios()|scenarios()]] to declare supported scenarios, and to indicate under which scenario an attribute needs to be validated, can be considered as safe or not, etc. For example:
-For example,

 ```php
 public function scenarios()